 So, even though we’re consuming more content, our ability to even scratch the surface of what is out there is nearly impossible.

 What does this mean for marketers and strategic communicators?

-It means you need a formula for attracting the right kind of people to your content; people who are predisposed to purchase your goods and services and who will find your content relevant, intriguing, useful and trustworthy.
+It means that as you map out your content strategy, you need a formula for attracting the right kind of people to your content; people who are predisposed to purchase your goods and services and who will find your content relevant, intriguing, useful and trustworthy.

 Enter inbound marketing and content clusters.